ctaipuj/PIRproject.OLD/README.md

+THIS REPO IS ARCHIVED AND NO LOGNER MAINTAINED.
+FOR LENNY_ROS FRAMEWORK SEE (https://github.com/ctaipuj/lenny_motoman) (here)
 # PIR-project @ CTAI-PUJ

 PIR project was conceived in 2016 as a long-term research initiative at CTAI (Centro Tecnológico de Automatización Industrial), focused on conducting research on the technical aspect of the collaborative and flexibility concepts of Co-ROBOTs in the industry.
 We aim to create a framework where we will develop the software and hardware required for the human-machine interaction in an industrial environment *(collaborative concept)*; and that provides flexibility to the same robot to work in different tasks, by incorporating perception and intelligence to the robot *(flexibility concept)*.